Ebenezer in Effingham County, Georgia — The American South (South Atlantic)

 Erected by The Georgia Salzburgers.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-William Bartram Trail (within shouting distance of this marker); March to the Sea: Ebenezer Creek Old River Road (within shouting distance of this marker); The Rev. John Martin Bolzius -The Rev. Israel Christian Gronau (about 400 feet away, measured in a direct line); The Town of Ebenezer (approx. ¼ mile away); John Adam Treutlen (approx. ¼ mile away); Silk Culture at Ebenezer (approx. ¼ mile away); Historic Taverns on this Road (approx. 2.7 miles away).
+At least 8 other markers are within 3 miles of William Bartram Trail (within shouting distance of this marker); March to the Sea: Ebenezer Creek (within shouting distance of this marker); Old River Road (within shouting distance of this marker); The Rev. John Martin Bolzius -The Rev. Israel Christian Gronau (about 400 feet away, measured in a direct line); The Town of Ebenezer (approx. ¼ mile away); John Adam Treutlen (approx. ¼ mile away); Silk Culture at Ebenezer (approx. ¼ mile away); Historic Taverns on this Road (approx. 2.7 miles away).

 Regarding The Salzburgers.
 The Salzburgers arrived in Savannah in 1734 soon after General Oglethorpe landed.
 Soon after they moved to Ebenezer, Georgia, which became their permanent home.
 There they accomplished many things: the first saw mill, grits mill and rice meal in the State of Georgia.
 The first Governor of Georgia was a Salzburger, John Truman.
 Ebenezer was home to the first Sunday School and orphanage in the state.